ferrous-systems/wasm-training-2022/book/src/tutorial/web/basic-setup.md

 `console_error_panic_hook` ensures that you get Rust's panic message & stacktrace in your browser's console.
 `console_log` ensures you can use Rust's `log` crate for logging as you are used to.

-✅ It's time to set up both these crates in the module's start function.
+✅ It's time to set up the above mentioned crates in the module's start function.
 Annotate your `main` function with `wasm_bindgen(start)`.

 ```rust